risa-labs-inc/BOSS/boss/lighthouse/monitoring/README.md

 The monitoring system has undergone significant refactoring to improve maintainability and reduce code complexity:

-1. **DashboardGenerator Refactoring**
+1. **DashboardGenerator Refactoring** (Completed March 7, 2025)
-   - Split into multiple files to reduce complexity and improve maintainability
+   - Split into multiple files to reduce complexity and improve maintainability:
+     - `dashboard_generator.py` (Main component) - Handles core functionality and dashboard generation
+     - `dashboard_components.py` (New file) - Contains specialized helper classes:
-   - Extracted template rendering and data processing into separate classes in `dashboard_components.py`
+       - `DashboardTemplateRenderer` - Handles template rendering with Jinja2
+       - `DashboardDataProcessor` - Processes raw data into dashboard-ready formats
    - Made all methods asynchronous for better performance and concurrency
-   - Improved error handling and type checking
+   - Added proper type annotations and improved error handling
+   - Added comprehensive unit tests for all components

+   **Benefits of this refactoring:**
+   - Reduced file size from 971 lines to about 400-500 lines per file
+   - Improved separation of concerns between components
+   - Enhanced testability with more focused components
+   - Better reusability of dashboard-related functionality

 2. **Visualization Improvements**
    - Enhanced chart generation capabilities with more chart types